Retainage Laws State Guides Educational Only

 A lot of teams assume retainage works basically the same everywhere.
 That is where trouble starts.
 Some states impose limits in certain settings.
 Some focus on reduction or release timing.
 Some distinguish sharply between public and private work.
 Others leave more room for contract language, but that still does not mean the issue is risk-free.

 This is why retainage is not just a legal topic.
-It is also an operations topic.
-If your billing process handles retainage poorly, the result can be rejected pay apps, delayed approvals, inconsistent prior billing history, and unnecessary friction with owners, general contractors, lenders, and accounting teams.
+It is also a billing workflow topic.
+If your pay application handles retainage poorly, the result can be rejected pay apps, delayed approvals, inconsistent prior billing history, and unnecessary friction with owners, general contractors, lenders, and accounting teams.

 The practical takeaway